razor-network/docs/docs/Tutorial/SKALE.md

 This will create a new directory `king` with a blank vue project.

+You will need `web3.js` in order to interact with the SKALE network. install it typing

+`npm i --save web3`

 Create a `common.js` file as shown [here](https://github.com/razor-network/king-of-crypto/blob/master/king/src/utils/common.js).
-Make sure to replace the delegator address as seen in [ADDRESSES.md](https://github.com/razor-network/contracts/blob/master/ADDRESSES.md).
+Make sure to replace the variable `razorAddress` with `0xFF67C85D2e179fEFb3428Ae6909a9a0C60cF5d09` and `networkId` with `1`

 The `getJob` function in `common.js` shows how to get details of a datafeed in javascript directly from Razor Network Oracle.